Jex-y/Learning-Java/README.md

 Please pick the highest task in the list that is not being worked on.

+Nikhil - I am only at input lol, so from what I gather from her task on Firefly I don't think I have to bother doing much past that point, I just have to make sure everything up to there is finished...
+Please correct me if I'm wrong...

 Tasks are as following, # indicates that it is done or being worked on:
     name                    status                  User
     up to strings           [#]                     Jex-y